greenbagels/greenbot/README.md

 If you need to directly contact someone you can find someone in #greenbot at irc.rizon.net (I'm almost always there)

 #TODO
--Change modules to based on a shared library scheme -Add logging functionality
+- Change modules to based on a shared library scheme
+- Add logging functionality